anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   the PKCS#10 request destroys the initial proof of possession of the corresponding private key, the CA would need to accept RA-verified requests.
-\*/
+*/

 A successful interaction with the domain CA will result in the pledge LDevID EE certificate, which is then forwarded by the registrar to the registrar-agent using the content type "application/pkcs7-mime".

-[RFC Editor: please delete] /\*
+[RFC Editor: please delete] /*

 Open Issue: the enrollment response object may also be an application/jose object with a signature of the domain registrar.
 Note:
-Communicaion between domain CA and registrar is of content type "application/pkcs7-mime"
+Communication between domain CA and registrar is of content type "application/pkcs7-mime"
-Communicaion between registrar, registrar-agent and furter to the pledge should be of content type "application/jose" . \*/
+Communication between registrar, registrar-agent and further to the pledge should be of content type "application/jose" . */

 The registrar-agent has now finished the exchanges with the domain registrar and can supply the voucher-response (from MASA via Registrar) and the enrollment-response (LDevID EE certificate) to the pledge.
 It can close the TLS connection to the domain registrar and provide the objects to the pledge(s).